enarjord/passivbot/docs/developers.md

 this functionality properly in Passivbot.
 If you want to create a pledge, or get an overview of the current pledges that have been made, join [this Discord server](https://discord.gg/QAF2H2UmzZ).

-In order to create a pledge, just post the following message on the appropriate Discord channel:
+In order to create a pledge, just declare your pledge formally in the appropriate Discord channel, for example something like:

 ```
 ############